 Qualified as a firefighter type 1 (FFT1).

-(2006) This is a skill course is designed to meet the training needs of a Dozer Boss on an incident as outlined the PMS 310-1 and the Position Task Book developed for the position.
+(2013) This is a skill course is designed to meet the training needs of a Heavy Equipment Boss on an incident as outlined the PMS 310-1 and the Position Task Book developed for the position.
 Primary considerations are tactical use and safety precautions required to establish and maintain an effective dozer operation.
 A field exercise is required as part of the course.

 Course prerequisites - Qualified as firefighter type 1 (FFT1).